 Animal Assessments Unit: Animal Behavior Subunit (ABS)

-The ABS offers an array of IDD-specific behavioral tests and provides pre-study consultation with investigators to discuss issues such as sex effects, background strain, littermate controls, non-behavioral influences on performance, experimental design, and statistical power.
+Our team of animal behavior experts can provide consultation on experimental issues such as sex effects, background strain, littermate controls, non-behavioral influences on performance, and statistical power.
 Consultation will include recommending certain tests for specific models and cost estimates for the work involved, as well as referrals to other relevant cores.

 The ABS has acquired a wide range of instrumentation to better characterize phenotypes and treatment effects including: